 Which is the most accurate GPS watch?

 So what is the most accurate?
-The industry says that most GPS watches are accurate within one to three percent of actual, which would explain the deviation in my test of all the watches at the same time.
-The most accurate is the Coros Apex 42mm.
-A special feature that Suunto employs is Snap to Route, where, for instance, you could take a race route GPX file, load it into the watch, then “navigate” that course while you run.
-This is a clever way to ensure that your run is as faithful to the intended route as possible, and it eliminates errors due to satellite reception and other variables like clouds, buildings, or other obstructions.
+The industry says that most GPS watches are accurate within one to three percent, which would explain the deviation in my test of all the watches at the same time.
+A special feature, however, that Suunto employs is “Snap to Route” where, for instance, you could take a race route GPX file, load it into the watch, then “navigate” that course while you run.
+This is a clever way to ensure that your run is as faithful to the intended route as possible, and it minimizes error due to satellite reception and other variables like clouds, buildings, or other obstructions.

 These watches are so expensive!
 What is the best budget running watch, and is it worth it?

 To get the best GPS running watch, you’ll have to spend some money.
 The watches reviewed in this guide are expensive, and even our budget choice, the Coros Pace 2, comes in at $200!
 Chiefly, it is the ever-mind-blowing strength of their batteries that is dictating the cost, plus a suite of other features that help you understand your own physiology, including heart rate and blood oxygen saturation, without additional straps or gadgets.
 A GPS watch can replace your phone as a podcast or music device, and they are incredibly durable with their titanium, steel, and sapphire materials.
 But ultimately, it’s the multi-week battery life that can last through an ultramarathon that makes a GPS watch a must for ultrarunners.